meghna-mahesh/league-of-legends-analysis/_site/README.md

 This prediction model had an accuracy of 0.78, which was significantly better than the baseline model's accuracy of 0.29.
 This means that it correctly predicted a player's role based on their post-game statistics nearly 80% of the time, making it a successful model, in my opinion.

-The success of the model indicates that there is significant difference in performance across roles.
+The success of the model indicates that there is difference in performance across roles.
 By identifying which roles generally perform better (and are therefore more important to the team), players and coaches can optimize team composition to maximize success.